Betrayal

 Betrayal is the breaking or violation of a presumptive contract, trust, or confidence that produces moral and psychological conflict within a relationship amongst individuals, between organizations or between individuals and organizations.
 Often betrayal is the act of supporting a rival group, or it is a complete break from previously decided upon or presumed norms by one party from the others.
-Someone who betrays others is commonly called a traitor or betrayer.
-Betrayal is also a commonly used literary element, also used in other fiction like films and TV series, and is often associated with or used as a plot twist.
+Someone who betrays others is commonly known as a traitor or betrayer.

+Betrayal is a commonly used story element in fiction, sometimes used as a plot twist.

 Definition

 Philosophers Judith Shklar and Peter Johnson, authors of The Ambiguities of Betrayal and Frames of Deceit, respectively, contend that while no clear definition of betrayal is available, betrayal is more effectively understood through literature.

 Theoretical and practical needs

-Jackson explains why a clear definition is needed: Betrayal is both a "people" problem and a philosopher's problem.
+Rodger L. Jackson explains why a clear definition is needed: Betrayal is both a "people" problem and a philosopher's problem.
 Philosophers should be able to clarify the concept of betrayal, compare and contrast it with other moral concepts, and critically assess betrayal situations.
 At the practical level people should be able to make honest sense of betrayal and also to temper its consequences: to handle it, not be assaulted by it.
 What we need is a conceptually clear account of betrayal that differentiates between genuine and merely perceived betrayal, and which also provides systematic guidance for the assessment of alleged betrayal in real life.

-Ben-Yehuda's 2001 work ("Betrayals and Treason Violations of Trust and Loyalty" Westview Press) framed all forms of betrayals and treason under a unifying analytical framework using loyalty, trust and moral boundaries as explanatory tools.